 Consider a mattress topper

-If your mattress offers support but feels too firm, a topper can provide a little more cushioning and make you more comfortable.
+If your mattress offers support but feels too firm, a topper can provide more cushioning and make you more comfortable.

 A new mattress can make a big difference when back and neck pain keep you up at night, but it may not completely kick your pain to the curb.

-It’s always a good idea to talk with your healthcare provider to rule out any medical causes, especially if you continue to toss and turn instead of getting that quality shut-eye.
+It’s always a good idea to talk with a healthcare professional to rule out any medical causes, especially if you continue to toss and turn instead of getting quality shut-eye.